York ham: French gastronomy

 The illustration, a book of menus for aspiring French hostesses, had jambon d'York aux Petits Pois nouveaux.

 In literature

-In John Galsworthy's A Modern Comedy, in a scene set in the 1880s, Soames Forsyte wins a case for his uncle Swithin:
+In John Galsworthy's A Modern Comedy, in a scene set in the 1880s, solicitor Soames Forsyte wins a case for his uncle Swithin:

 Uncle Swithin had asked him to dinner afterwards and given him York ham with Madeira sauce, and his special Heidsieck.
 He had never given anybody anything else.

 In Marcel Proust's novel In Search of Lost Time the stubborn Françoise gets it into her head that York ham is called New York ham, which she pronounces Nev'York.
 She would say to her kitchenmaid:

 Go and fetch me a ham from Olida's.
 Madame told me especially to get a Nev'York.

 Olida's was a real shop — also called Maison du Jambon d'York — founded in 1885, and near to where Proust lived in Paris.